Chemical and Petroleum Engineering BEng (Hons) or MEng – 2022 entry

 Teaching involves conventional lectures combined with coursework, tutorials, case studies, projects, practical and discussion classes.

-Methods of teaching and assessment in the early stages of the programmes aim to ensure your acquisition of techniques and relevant knowledge, including practice in finding information and deciding whether it is relevant.
+Methods of teaching and assessment in the early stages of the course aim to ensure you gain the relevant knowledge and techniques, including practice in finding information and deciding whether it is relevant.

-The methods adopted in Years 3 and 4 (MEng) are influenced by the need to broaden and deepen the knowledge you have gained at the earlier levels, and to develop the higher order skills you will need as a professional engineer.
+The methods adopted in Years 3 and 4 (MEng) are influenced by the need to broaden and deepen the knowledge you’ve gained in previous years, developing the higher-order skills you’ll need as a professional engineer.

-Our degrees in chemical engineering equip you with problem-solving, analytical and other transferable skills to enable you to succeed in whatever career you pursue.
-You learn to assess business proposals which require capital investment but bring long-term profits.
+Our chemical engineering courses equip you with problem-solving, analytical and other transferable skills, enabling you to succeed in whatever career you pursue.
+For example, you’ll learn to assess business proposals which require capital investment but bring long-term profits.